LesFruitsDefendus/guides/docs/source/harvest-guide/pick-equipment.md

 - Wooden Crate or Cloth bags for fruit transport
 - Case containing:
   - Pens
-  - Bike Hitch (if not using Fruits Défendus’ bike)
+  - Bike Hitch (if not using Fruits Défendus' bike)
   - Scissors (for harvesting Saskatoon berries and grapes)
   - Scale (2)
   - Tools: socket wrench (8, 9, 10mm), hose clamps, flat head screwdriver [tools used to attach the hitch to your bike]